-Assistant/Associate Professor Biochemistry, Molecular or Cell Sciences
+Assistant Professor of Biochemistry, Molecular or Cell Sciences

 - Terminal degree (PhD) in Biochemistry, Molecular or Cell Biology or a closely related field.